The UK’s leading international women’s film festival

 6. How do I buy tickets?

-Tickets and festival passes are available online on our website, We recommend booking early, as some screenings and events have limited capacity and may sell out.
+Tickets and passes will be available online closer to the festival dates so keep an eye on our website and social media for announcements, and get yourself signed up to the newsletter!
+We recommend booking early, as some screenings and events have limited capacity and often sell out.

 As a volunteer-led organisation, we rely on community support to make the festival happen.
-You can help us by buying tickets, spreading the word, bringing friends, Every bit of support helps us keep championing new voices in film.
-We also have merchandise on sale throughout the weekend, where all funds go towards the festival and local made female directed films.
+You can help us by buying tickets, spreading the word, bringing friends, or purchasing merchandise, with all funds going directly towards supporting the festival and locally made, female-directed films.

 What people love about Women X Fest…